-How to view DAO project data?
+How to interpret DAO project data?
 Is governance active?
-Look at the number of proposals, voting, execution rates, and whether there is "true autonomy."
-Is power centralized?
-Check the distribution of voting rights, the proportion of large holders, and participation rates to prevent "oligarchic governance."
-What about the treasury usage?
-Examine asset distribution, usage direction, and governance records to measure "economic vitality."
+Look at the number of proposals, voting frequency, execution rate, and whether there is "true autonomy."
+Is power concentrated?
+Examine the distribution of voting rights, the proportion of large holders, and participation rates to prevent "oligarchic governance."
+How is the treasury being used?
+Analyze asset distribution, usage direction, and governance records to measure "economic vitality."
 Is there co-construction?
-See if developers, proposers, and content creators come from the community rather than the operations team.
-DAO is the form closest to a "social experiment" in Web3.
-To understand it, you must focus on governance data, financial flows, and community activity.
+Check if developers, proposers, and content creators come from the community rather than the operations team.
+DAOs are the closest form of "social experiments" in Web3; to understand them, one must focus on governance data, financial flows, and community activity.
 This is the on-chain portrait of a DAO, not just "having tokens makes it a DAO."

-A DAO (Decentralized Autonomous Organization) is not just a community with slogans but a form of organization where community members make decisions together, govern collectively, and share benefits.
-Therefore, when looking at a DAO project, it’s not enough to see if there are tokens or if the forum is active; you need to check if its "governance data" is healthy.
-Next, let’s take a look at how to view the core data of a DAO.
+A DAO (Decentralized Autonomous Organization) is not just a community with slogans; it is an organizational form where community members make decisions together, govern collectively, and share benefits.
+Therefore, when evaluating a DAO project, one should not only look at whether tokens have been issued or how active the forum is, but rather whether its "governance data" is healthy.
+Next, let's take a look at how to interpret the core data of a DAO.

 1. Is the "governance activity" of the DAO high?#

 A DAO that does not govern is no better than a Discord group.
-Active proposals and continuous voting are needed to prove that this DAO is "truly operational."
+Active proposals and ongoing voting are necessary to prove that the DAO is "truly operational."

 What to look at?